‘Life isn’t about waiting for the storm to pass it’s Learning to Dance in the Rain.’

 Action: The action we take works best when its aligned with our values and what’s important to us.
-We explore your values, what’s most important, and set goals aligned with your values.
+Our values guide, inspire and motivate us and help us to live a meaningful and purposeful life.
+Within the Living Well workshops we will explore your values, what’s most important, and set goals aligned with your values.
 Evidence shows us that values based goals are meaningful and effective.

 Compassion: Commonly when pain persists people are frustrated, angry and self-critical.
 Does this sound familiar?
 It’s normal and part of being human.
 These things are part of the stress response, which is part of keeping the pain volume dial turned up.
 Compassion focused therapy/compassionate mind training has been shown to be helpful, especially with self-criticism.
 I use a compassion focused therapy based approach to help you explore what’s helpful.
 Being compassionate is not a soft skill it takes a lot of courage, it means gradually turning towards what’s difficult and exploring it, rather than turning away from it.

 Curiosity and Courage: We need courage to explore with curiosity and turn towards what’s difficult.
 Often having the intention to build awareness, remember awareness is a foundation of change is helpful when exploring.

 Connection: Connection to ourselves is important for building awareness and making changes, we can’t understand things and make changes when we are disconnected and don’t understand where we are.
 Connection, along with awareness, is part of maintaining our energy levels.
 Connection to others is important too, socialising and being with others has been shown to be helpful for our wellbeing.
 This includes decreasing pain, one reason for this is helpful hormones are released that modulate pain.
 Commonly people with pain have stopped seeing friends and family as much, and limited socialising, We work together to explore how we can change this.